decretist/Dissertation/Chapter2/chapter2.md

     Trees are data structures made up of nodes that can contain information and point to other nodes.

-    One distinguished node, the root, points to other nodes, but is not pointed to by any other node.
+    One node, the root, points to other nodes, but no other node points to it.
 The root node is the ancestor from which all other nodes in the tree descend, with its descendants extending below it in an arrangement that encodes their relationship with the other nodes in the tree.
 Very unlike botanical trees, the root is always represented as being at the top of an upside-down tree.
 To revert to the nested containers analogy, the root node is the outermost container (in the present case, the whole *Decretum*).

     Any node other than the root is a child node of some parent.
+    The root node can be thought of as the original parent, like the figure of Jesse in representations of the Tree of Jesse.
     A node can be both a parent and a child.
 The parent-child relationship gives rise to a property of depth.
 The root node has a depth of 0, and a child node has a depth one greater than that of its parent node.
 The depth of a child of the root is